The leaders of Serbia, Macedonia and Albania say they want a Balkan mini-Schengen. Their project is thoroughly wrong — in its name and content.

 But one cannot lift border control with those who don’t recognize our borders.
 Provincial improvisations cannot replace the EU.
 And there cannot be a Balkan union, for we are European, not Balkanians.

-Yet above all, one cannot expect integration while Serbia remains an enemy of Kosovo and of the Albanian people.
+Yet above all, one cannot expect integration while Serbia remains an enemy of Kosova and of the Albanian people.

-Serbia does not recognize Kosovo, and tries by all means to destabilize it.
-Serbia does not recognize Kosovo’s borders, and tries to change them using all sorts of threats.
-Serbia undermines Kosovo’s international standing through a campaign against its recognition and membership in international organizations.
-And Serbia has already violated past free-trade and free-movement agreements, while it continues to ban Kosovar goods and deny entry to citizens with passports or license plates of the Republic of Kosovo.
+Serbia does not recognize Kosova, and tries by all means to destabilize it.
+Serbia does not recognize Kosova’s borders, and tries to change them using all sorts of threats.
+Serbia undermines Kosova’s international standing through a campaign against its recognition and membership in international organizations.
+And Serbia has already violated past free-trade and free-movement agreements, while it continues to ban Kosovar goods and deny entry to citizens with passports or license plates of the Republic of Kosova.

 Ethnic Albanians in southern Serbia are erased from civil registers, and denied the right to citizenship and identity documents, while Albanian youth with Kosovar diplomas have their credentials rejected.
 The Serbian state oppresses them every step of the way.